 If the home you're looking at comes with appliances - a fridge, dishwasher, clothes washer or dryer - check whether they’re still in good working condition and are energy efficient.

 A few things to look for are the condition of the fridge and oven door seals, approximate age of the appliances, and whether the clothes dryer is vented to the outside.
-If you happen to find an ENERGY STAR® mark on an appliance in the house you know it will be super energy efficient.

 Use this checklist to give you an indication if a home you're looking at is likely to be an energy-guzzling icebox or a warm, comfortable, energy efficient home.